iamnotbobby/Lethal-Company-Modpack/README.md

 # Lethal Company Modpack

-This Windows powershell script allows you to install BepInEx (by default) and any [Thunderstore](https://thunderstore.io/c/lethal-company) mods/modpacks for Lethal Company you specify with the given format with ease of distribution among your friends.
+This Windows powershell script allows you to install BepInEx (by default) and any [Thunderstore](https://thunderstore.io/c/lethal-company) mods/modpacks for Lethal Company you specify with a dependency string with ease of distribution among your friends.

 Initially, this was made to ease the additional installation of additional mods for [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) for my friends as an alternative towards a mod manager, but feel free to use it if you'd like.